AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/30-complexity-analysis.md

 ### Complexity of $\UT{1}$

 There is no single root-chain for a collection of mutually reflecting blockchains (i.e., a simplex), so $N_1 \neq 1$.
 What is $N_1$ then?
 In a simplex, each chain has $k_1$ B/s capacity, but this is split between reflections and transactions.
 At this foundational level (where there is no nesting yet), headers are $B_h$ bytes with a frequency of $B_f$ Hz.
-There are $N_1$ simplex chains.
+There are $N_1$ simplex-chains.

 For the purpose of \autoref{sec:ut-complexity} we will generally *not* consider the impact of *explicitly* including PoRs along with block headers (i.e., the +PoRs UT variants).
 The methods we use here are easily generalized to account for those variants, and associated analysis can be found in \autoref{sec:por-with-proofs}.